1967 Atlantic hurricane season: Hurricane Heidi

 An area of convection persisted on October 16 between the Lesser Antilles and Cabo Verde.
 It moved west-northwestward for several days, developing into Tropical Depression Twenty-Two on October 19 about 500 mi northeast of the Lesser Antilles.
 The S.S.
 Sunrana moved through the storm on October 20, reporting winds of 58 mph.
 At the time, the system was not named due to the lack of a warm thermal core, although it was later assessed as a tropical storm as of 18:00 UTC that day.
 On October 21, the Hurricane Hunters observed a weak circulation with winds of only 35 mph.
 At the same time, the storm was located along the edge of a baroclinic zone, which limited strengthening.
 Curving northeastward due to an approaching trough, the storm intensified more on October 22, as a ship reported winds of 70 mph.
 That day, data from the Hurricane Hunters observed a warm core, and the NHC classified the system as Tropical Storm Heidi.
 The storm was more of a hybrid storm initially, with the strongest winds near the center, spurring gale warnings for Bermuda.
 However, winds there only reached about 15 mph during the storm's passage.

 The NHC initially anticipated that Heidi would become extratropical within two days.
 Early on October 23, the agency upgraded the storm to hurricane status about 105 mi (175 mi) southeast of Bermuda.
 Heidi moved quickly eastward with the approaching trough until October 25, when a building ridge caused the hurricane to move slowly northeastward in an area of light wind shear.
 Early on October 26, Heidi attained peak winds of 90 mph about halfway between Bermuda and the Azores.
 By the next day, the hurricane had become much larger, with characteristics of an extratropical storm despite maintaining the warm thermal core.
 After stalling on October 29, Heidi turned westward and weakened to tropical storm status.
 Another approaching trough turned the storm back to the northeast on October 31.
 Later that day, Heidi started losing tropical characteristics, transitioning into an extratropical cyclone by November 1.
 Later that day, the remnants of Heidi were absorbed into the prevailing weather conditions of the north Atlantic Ocean.

 Other systems

+There were also five non-developing tropical depressions during the season.

-On June 10, the first tropical depression of the season developed in the western Caribbean Sea.
+On June 10, Tropical Depression One developed in the western Caribbean Sea, near the Gulf of Honduras.
 It moved northwestward, dissipating over the eastern Yucatán Peninsula on June 12.

 A tropical wave exited Senegal on September 18 and progressing westward near Cabo Verde.
-A day later, it developed into a tropical depression.
+A day later, it developed into Tropical Depression Fifteen.
 It moved across the Atlantic, dissipating on September 27 after entering the eastern Caribbean.

-Another tropical wave exited Africa on September 25.
-A day later, it became a tropical depression while moving near Cabo Verde.
+A tropical wave exited Africa on September 25.
+A day later, it became Tropical Depression Seventeen while moving near Cabo Verde.
 It dissipated on September 28.

-From October 7–10, a tropical depression existed in the western Atlantic.
-From October 15–17, a tropical depression existed in the central Atlantic.
+From October 7–10, Tropical Depression Twenty-Two existed in the western Atlantic.

+From October 15–17, Tropical Depression Twenty-Four existed in the central Atlantic.